SMTorg/smt/doc/_src_docs/applications/mixed_integer.rst

 Mixed integer context
 ---------------------

-the ``MixedIntegerContext`` class help the user to use mixed integer sampling methods and surrogate models consistently by acting as a factory for those objects given a x specification: (xtypes, xlimits).
+the ``MixedIntegerContext`` class helps the user to use mixed integer sampling methods and surrogate models consistently by acting as a factory for those objects given a x specification: (xtypes, xlimits).

 .. autoclass:: smt.applications.mixed_integer.MixedIntegerContext